xiangyazi24/me/content/course/recursive_prob_list.md

 4. [Derangement](https://en.wikipedia.org/wiki/Derangement).
 My personal favorite recursion and counting problem. $D(n)=(n-1)\cdot(D(n-1)+ D(n-2))$.
 5. [Variation of Hanoi Tower Problems](http://www.cut-the-knot.org/recurrence/BiColorHanoi.shtml).
 Bi-color, 3-color, and more.
 6. [Colin Mallows's Recurrence on Golomb sequence](https://en.wikipedia.org/wiki/Golomb_sequence). $a(1) = 1$; $a(n+1) = 1 + a(n + 1 - a(a(n)))$.
 I had had a lot of fun deriving this recurrence.
 It lied somewhere in my old notes.
 I should share it some day.
 I don't have the trick to do the asymptotic analysis as Colin Mallows did.
 He associated that with golden ratio.
 This will be a very interesting topic to read more about.

-sereral things to do:
-1. solve the domino tromino problem. and think about how to do exponent fast.
-2. search to find the robot problem I used to talk about recursion.
-3. find the russian site tranlation for competitive programming.